drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Scds.rst

     .. code-block:: bash

-		  singularity exec Demuxafy.sif scds.R -o $SCDS_OUTDIR -t $MATRIX
+		  singularity exec Demuxafy.sif scds.R -o $SCDS_OUTDIR -t $MATRIX_DIR

   .. tab:: Run in R

     First, you will have to start R.
-    We have built R and all the required software to run scds_ into the singularity image so you can run it directly from the image.
+    We have built R and all the required software to run Scds_ into the singularity image so you can run it directly from the image.

     .. code-block:: bash

       singularity exec Demuxafy.sif R

     That will open R in your terminal.
-    Next, you can load all the libraries and run scds_.
+    Next, you can load all the libraries and run Scds_.

     .. code-block:: R